-Water and waste water organisations are dealing with many challenges including workforce limitations, increasing regulatory oversight, and ageing infrastructures.
+Water and waste water organizations are dealing with many challenges including workforce limitations, increasing regulatory oversight, and aging infrastructures.
 Additionally, these challenges are draped with the backdrop of tight fiscal budgets and heightened concern over issues such as water pollution and clean water sourcing.
-Updating ageing control systems to modern automation infrastructure yields quick returns and prepares for future applications without making a huge investment.
+Updating aging control systems to modern automation infrastructure yields quick returns and prepares for future applications without making a huge investment.

 Keeping the water on is a public health and safety issue.
 We can’t tolerate any downtime.
 Replacing clustered failover servers with ftServers saved us a lot of money and simplified the entire operation.
 I’ve never looked backKen OsborneSCADA Supervisor Pinellas County Utilities

 System automation comes with its own set of challenges

 The key challenges faced by water and wastewater professionals with their critical automation systems are eliminating unplanned downtime caused by failures and quickly and accurately diagnosing problems when they occur.
 Aside from reverting to time consuming and expensive processes such as manual operation, one of the most challenging areas is dealing with control system failures in SCADA, HMI and Historians.
 Problems range from unexplained application slowdowns to outright application failures, which often go undetected for some period of time, to PC or server hardware failures.
 In today’s environment, losing data or re-constructing historian timelines to provide accurate records is a critical part of the regulatory framework.